Qualifications To Be Speaker Of The House

 Historical Perspective

 Throughout U.S. history, the role of the Speaker has evolved significantly.
-In the early years of the Republic, the Speaker was primarily a presiding officer, responsible for maintaining order and managing debates.
-However, over time, the Speaker's powers expanded, particularly in the late 19th and early 20th centuries.
+That's why in the early years of the Republic, the Speaker was primarily a presiding officer, responsible for maintaining order and managing debates.
+That said, over time, the Speaker's powers expanded, particularly in the late 19th and early 20th centuries Turns out it matters..

 Figures like Henry Clay and Thomas Reed wielded significant influence, using their positions to shape legislation and advance their party's agenda.
 The Speakership of Joseph Gurney Cannon, who held near-absolute power, led to reforms aimed at decentralizing power and limiting the Speaker's control.